 The number of PDF printers depends on the number of different label layouts the department needs.
 Usually, it is the same as or a bit smaller than the number of label templates used.
 It may be practical to use the same PDF printer for multiple label templates if the layouts (especially the header and footer sizes) are similar.
 If there are several physical printers that print the same type of label, only one virtual Provet Cloud PDF printer is needed for them.

 - In the Label printers section, select Add PDF printer.

 - Fill in the printer profile:

-- Printer name: Add a short, recognisable name.
+- Printer name: Add a short, recognisable name (related to the label type the printer is used for).
 This name will be shown in most printing device selection lists.

 - One-click printer type: This field is used for setting up one-click printing.
 Otherwise, you can leave the field empty.

 - Label size: Some presets are available in the drop-down list.
 When you select one of these, the label height and width fields are automatically filled in.
-You can also select the custom size option and manually adjust the height and width.
+The available presets are used in the supported configurations.
+You can also select the custom size option and manually adjust the following options.

 - Label height and width: Set the label physical dimensions in millimetres.
 See also the Label size setting above.

 - Resolution (DPI): The default value is 144.
 If the physically printed labels seem blurry, consider increasing the resolution, for example, to 200 or 300 DPI.
 Note that very big resolution may increase label generation time.